Jun Ahn

 Self-Portrait

-In Self-Portrait (2008–2013), Jun Ahn places her body on the edges of skyscrapers to photograph the instant when the present slips between past and future.
-The gesture began on her New York rooftop: the distant skyline suggested an unreachable future, while the surface beneath her feet felt like an unchangeable past.
+After presenting her project at the Biennale Images Vevey in 2018 through an unconventional installation set inside the Hôtel des Trois Couronnes in Vevey, Jun Ahn reinterprets her images and stages them within a completely different context for Images Gibellina.
+In Self-Portrait (2008–2013), she places her body on the edges of skyscrapers to photograph the instant when the present slips between past and future.
+The gesture began on her New York rooftop, where the distant skyline suggested an unreachable future and the surface beneath her feet an unchangeable past.
 Sitting above the void, she captured her dangling legs to embody this “gap-like moment.”
-Her work has since explored gravity and the feeling of free fall as a metaphor for living.
-In 2020, the loss of her grandmother during the pandemic deepened this enquiry.
-For Images Gibellina, the project was conceived as a site-specific installation across three different exhibition spaces, unfolding as a spatial and emotional journey where mourning becomes a fragile threshold between presence and disappearance.
+Her work explores gravity and the sensation of free fall as a condition of living.
+For Images Gibellina, the project unfolds as a site-specific installation across multiple exhibition spaces, where memory and mourning become fragile thresholds between presence and disappearance.

 Self-Portrait